Biswo2004/Agentic_AI/Job_Application_Email_Sender/README.md

 ## 📋 Prerequisites

-Before running the application, ensure you have:
+Before running the application, ensure you have these:

 1. **Python 3.8+** installed
 2. **OpenAI API Key** - Get from [OpenAI Platform](https://platform.openai.com/api-keys)